 Flickers are very territorial, so try to place the box about 110 yards from the next nearest flicker nest or birdhouse.

 The Northern Flicker is one of only four woodpeckers that will use a nest box.

 One-size Nest Box Fits the Rest

-The Hairy woodpecker, Lewis’ woodpecker and Red-bellied Woodpeckers can all use the same-sized nest box.
+The Hairy woodpecker, Lewis’ woodpecker and Red-bellied Woodpeckers can all use the same-sized, smaller nest box.

 Placement for Lewis’s woodpecker